bigtreetech/docs/docs/Panda_RGB_Controller.md

     <img src=img/PandaRGBController/shell_den.png width="300"/>

-* Use the included M3x10 screws (HA) to secure it to the support bracket, then use M3x6 screws to fix the support bracket to the shell (this shell is compatible with both Panda Branch and Panda RGB Controller).
+* First, secure the device to the support bracket using the included M3x10 screws (HA).
+Then, attach the bracket to the shell using the M3x6 screws.
+This shell is compatible with both the Panda Branch and Panda RGB Controller.

     <img src=img/PandaRGBController/install_1.png width="600"/>

     <img src=img/PandaRGBController/install_9.png width="600"/>

-* Next, remove the metal cover plate from the back of the Den, connect the Panda Den RGB light strip using the RGB Controller's wire "3" to the control board (as shown in red) and replace the mounting plate.
+* Next, remove the metal cover plate from the back of the Den.
+Connect the Panda Den RGB light strip to the control board using wire "3" from the RGB Controller (as shown in red), and then replace the mounting plate.

     <img src=img/PandaRGBController/install_6.png width="600"/>